Treatment for lower back pain

 Yoga, as one of the options for home treatment for lower back pain, is the best way to eliminate your pain for good.
 If you follow the right program, you can expect relief quickly.
 The longer you wait and hesitate, the more severe your pain gets.
 So get started today.

-Stretches for lower back pain relief – an essential part of any natural treatment for lower back pain
+Stretches for lower back pain relief are essential to any natural treatment for lower back pain.

 Stretches for lower back pain relief can also loosen up tense muscles and strengthen those needing help.
 Anytime you begin stretching, you should approach each step gently.
-Stop any stretching exercise that causes pain as forcing a stretch damage or causes strains.
+Stop any stretching exercise that causes pain, such as forcing a stretch or straining.

 The following lower back pain relief stretches may help relieve back pain.
 You can do these stretches once or twice a day.
-But if the pain seems to worsen, or you’re feeling very sore, take a day off from stretching.
-People should hold each stretch for 30 seconds or as long as it feels comfortable.
+But if the pain worsens or you’re feeling very sore, take a day off from stretching.
+People should hold each stretch for 30 seconds, or as long as it feels comfortable.

-- Cobra Pose: Lying on your stomach, with your hands face down beside the shoulders, gently lifting your chest so that the top of your head points toward the ceiling.
+- Cobra Pose: Lying on your stomach, with your hands face down beside your shoulders, gently lift your chest so that the top of your head points toward the ceiling.